mbaumer/us_hep_funding/docs/_states/NH.md

 [Back to top](#top)
 ## NH-02 -- Rep. Ann M. Kuster (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NH-02)
 ### Committees
-Ann M. Kuster is the #25 Republican on the House Committee on Energy and Commerce
+Ann M. Kuster is the #25 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```